Skip to main content

 Consult Dr. Ash

 GLP-1 medications (semaglutide as Ozempic or Wegovy, tirzepatide as Mounjaro or Zepbound) are the most effective non-surgical weight-loss tools available, with average weight loss in trials of 15-22% over 12-18 months.
 They also meaningfully reduce cardiovascular events in patients with cardiometabolic disease.
 The right candidate is someone with significant weight to lose, metabolic disease (or significant risk), and an understanding of the trade-offs: GI side effects, lean mass loss without resistance training, cost, and the question of what happens when you stop.
-Fishtown Medicine prescribes GLP-1s thoughtfully inside a longer relationship, not as a single transaction.
+Fishtown Medicine prescribes GLP-1s thoughtfully inside a longer relationship rather than as a single transaction.

-In the last three years, GLP-1 medications have gone from a niche diabetes drug to the most-prescribed weight-loss intervention in modern medicine.
-They work.
-The trial data on weight loss and on cardiovascular outcomes is genuinely strong.
-They have also created a chaotic market in Philadelphia: telehealth mills shipping compounded semaglutide, MedSpa clinics offering injections without baseline workup, primary care practices declining to prescribe them at all, and patients in the middle trying to figure out what is real.
-This page is how Fishtown Medicine in Philadelphia approaches GLP-1s: who they help, who they do not, the workup, the monitoring, and the long-arc plan that most clinics built around these medications skip.
+In the last 3 years, GLP-1 medications have gone from a niche diabetes drug to the most-prescribed weight-loss intervention in modern medicine.
+They work, and the trial data on weight loss and cardiovascular outcomes is strong.
+They have also created a chaotic market in Philadelphia: telehealth mills shipping compounded semaglutide, MedSpa clinics offering injections without baseline workup, primary care practices declining to prescribe them at all, and patients in the middle trying to sort out what to believe.

-What GLP-1 medications actually are
+What GLP-1 medications are

 GLP-1 (glucagon-like peptide-1) is a hormone the body produces in response to eating.
 It slows gastric emptying, reduces appetite, improves insulin sensitivity, and signals satiety.
 The medications in this class are synthetic versions or related compounds that act on the GLP-1 receptor.
-The main players in 2026:

 • Semaglutide - marketed as Ozempic (for type 2 diabetes) and Wegovy (for weight loss).
 Weekly injection.